 If something doesn’t feel right, often it isn’t!
 Don’t be afraid to leave uncomfortable situations.

-Make the most of every moment on your solo adventure, but remember that staying safe is a priority for all of us.
+Make the most of every moment when you’re solo travelling, but remember that staying safe is a priority for all of us.

 Thank you WMGT family for all of your ideas!

 Have you been solo travelling?

 What are your top tips for staying safe?
 I’d love to know!